peggyjs/peggy/README.md

 because that string will be used when getting formatted error representation with [`e.format()`](#error-messages).

-If `source` is `null` or `undefined` it don't appeared in the formatted messages.
+If `source` is `null` or `undefined` it doesn't appear in the formatted messages.
-Default value for `source` is `undefined`.
+The default value for `source` is `undefined`.

 For actions, `start` refers to the position at the beginning of the preceding expression, and `end` refers to the position after the end of the preceding expression.

-For (semantic) predicates, `start` and `end` are the same, the location where the predicate is evaluated.
+For semantic predicates, `start` and `end` are equal, denoting the location where the predicate is evaluated.

-For pre-parse initializer, the location is the start location, i.e.
+For the per-parse initializer, the location is the start of the input, i.e.
 ```javascript
 {
   source: options.grammarSource,